Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

 This list's purpose is to fully realize the shader pipeline (based on Iris) and visualize the flow of data across programs and their purpose.

 ### Before Gbuffers
+The following are the programs that run before gbuffers which are typically the shadow programs.

 | Program Macros        | Blend Type  | Program Type     | Shading Type | Usage            |
 | --------------------- | ----------- | ---------------- | ------------ | ---------------- |
 | PHYSICS_OCEAN_SHADOW  | Solid       | PHYSICS_SHADOW   | Shadow       | Physics Mod      |